zzag/plasma5-wallpapers-dynamic/README.md

 ## How to use it

 Open desktop configuration dialog and select "Dynamic" wallpaper type.

-Please notice that you have to specify your location(latitude and longitude) in order to use this plugin.

 ## How to create custom dynamic wallpaper